 This project aims to build on work developed in a NIHR-funded research project – WHELD – to improve the wellbeing and health of people with dementia living in care homes.
 The study has shown that combining a person-centred care approach with social interventions and antipsychotic review is effective in reducing mortality and can improve quality of life for residents.

-The Dementia Clinical Network has established a good practice network open to in-reach teams to support their use of evidence-based approaches.
-So far two workshops have been held and teams have identified projects they would like to take forward and feed back to the group.
-Both workshops had a CPD element.
+The Oxford AHSN Dementia Clinical Network has established a good practice network open to in-reach teams to support their use of evidence-based approaches.
+So far four workshops have been held with these teams which have identified projects they would like to take forward and feed back to the group.
+These workshops had a CPD element.

-The best practice network is being facilitated by Lucy Garrod (Research therapist) and Dr Jane Fossey (see above), both from OHFT.
+The best practice network is facilitated by Lucy Garrod (Research therapist) and Dr Jane Fossey (see above), both from OHFT.